 shall not include any other parameters.

-The period parameter shall always be the first parameter, and shall always follow the rules set out in clause C.4 of the DASH specification [17].
+The period parameter shall always be the first parameter, and shall represent the period of the MPD that is currently being presented by the TV Device.
+If the currently presenting period has an ID defined in the MPD, then the value of this parameter shall be that ID and shall follow the rules set out in clause C.4 of the DASH specification [17].
+If the currently presenting period does not have an ID then the value of this parameter shall be an empty string.

 If present, the mpd_ci_ancillary parameter shall immediately follow the period parameter, and shall carry exactly the bytes carried in the ciAncillaryData element of the MPD, as defined in clause E.2.3.